 Other MySQL Enterprise Encryption Features

-- Improve data protection with public-key asymmetric cryptography
+- Improve data protection with public-key asymmetric cryptography, which is increasingly advocated as hackers’ ability to crack hashed passwords increases

 - Create public and private keys and digital signatures